chaosmaou/wivrn-guide/README.md

 You can automatically set WayVR to run automatically once your headset connects to WiVRn.

-Go to the main WiVRn dashboard page again.
+Go to the main WiVRn dashboard page and click the settings button.

 ![WiVRn Dashboard](/assets/images/wivrn_dashboard_settings.webp)